AdobeDocs/target.it-IT/help/c-implementing-target/c-api-and-sdk-overview/api-and-sdk-overview.md

 **Sono stati apportati miglioramenti a livello di prestazioni utilizzando l&#39;SDK di NodeJS?**

 Purtroppo non sono presenti numeri di prestazioni.
 Tuttavia, in generale, l&#39;SDK di NodeJS dovrebbe offrire prestazioni migliori grazie all&#39;architettura basata su eventi NodeJS.
-Tenete presente che la maggior parte del tempo viene passato sul [!DNL Target] backend.
+Be aware that most of the time is spent on the [!DNL Target] backend.
 L&#39;SDK di NodeJS è molto ridotto.
-L&#39;SDK è sostanzialmente responsabile del package di una [!DNL Target] richiesta e dell&#39;analisi di una [!DNL Target] risposta.
+The SDK is basically responsible for packaging a [!DNL Target] request and parsing a [!DNL Target] response.